Georgia Tech students in front of a mural

 Graduate Certificate in Global Development

-The multidisciplinary Graduate Certificate in Global Development is a 12-credit hour program for degree-seeking graduate students and post-baccalaureate students studying on a non-degree basis.
+The Graduate Certificate in Global Development is a 12-credit-hour program for degree-seeking graduate students or post-baccalaureate students studying on a non-degree basis.

-Upon completion, students will be positioned to influence technological, social, and policy decisions in their professions in the global context.
+This certificate explores the principles and methods of international economic and urban development and prepares students to influence technological, social, and policy decisions in their professions in the global context.

 The Graduate Certificate in Global Development requires 12 credit hours.